Compassionate Divine Bodhisattva Green Tara Statue | Shyama Tara

 Serene and Compassionate Divine Bodhisattva Green Tara Statue

 This Compassionate Divine Bodhisattva Green Tara Statue stands at 9.3”/23.5cm in height and 8.3”/21cm at the base, weighing 2.14 kg.
-Expertly handcrafted from a copper body, it is adorned with 24K gold gilding and detailed acrylic paintings.
-Created by skilled Nepali artisans, this statue reflects fine traditional craftsmanship.
-It serves as a graceful addition to altars, meditation spaces, or personal spiritual collections, offering a serene and compassionate presence.
+Expertly handcrafted from a copper, covered with a triple layer of 24K gold gilding, and carved with deeply engraved carvings that produce a magnificent 3D-like effect.
+This sculpture is handcrafted by expert Nepalese artisans, elegantly symbolizes Himalayan Buddhism's sacred traditions, making it an appropriate addition to altars, meditation places, or sacred collections.

 Green Tara is depicted poised with her right leg extended forward, ready to spring into action for those who seek her aid, while her left leg remains folded in serene meditation.
 Her right hand displays the varada mudrā, a gesture of generosity, and her left hand holds the vitarka mudrā, representing wisdom and teaching.
 Each hand gently supports a blossoming utpala lotus, symbolizing purity and liberation.
 Wearing a five-pointed crown that honors the Five Dhyani Buddhas and adorned with exquisite bodhisattva ornaments, she sits peacefully on a moon disc atop a lotus throne.
 Her vibrant green hue reflects youthful vitality and swift compassion, embodying both calm and readiness in perfect harmony.